chartpath/ramses-elasticsearch/readme.md

 }
 ```

 Way to go Tanzania!
-Of course we don't know about the pay equity situation or anything about job quality, so let's just roll with this data for the sake of example.
+It would be interesting to learn about the nature of these jobs as well, but that is beyond the scope here.

 **"Silver medallists" in women's labour market participation:**